Based on my nine years as a self-published writer and reader of 'indie' books, and my membership of Rosie Amber's Book Review Team.

 Recently on Twitter I had a bit of a wrangle with someone who claimed that he has spent ten years writing his novel, because he is a true artiste and respects the craft, and carefully considers every word.
 His words implied that those who publish several titles a year do not.

 I publish two a year.
 All are between 90 and 110K, drafted over and over, properly edited and proofread.
 Some people write four a year, others one.
 You can only write at your own pace.
 I would love to write three a year, but I can't, not without the quality deteriorating.
 However, ten years is rather a long time.
-If you want to achieve any sort of readership, in the current publishing climate, I would say that you would need to get used to producing one every year or eighteen months, to be realistic.
+If you want to achieve any sort of readership in the current publishing climate, I would say that you would need to get used to producing one every year or eighteen months, at least.

 4. All image and no substance.